Fashoda Incident

-The Fashoda Incident, also known as the Fashoda Crisis (French: Crise de Fachoda), was an international incident and the climax of imperialist territorial disputes between Britain and France in East Africa, occurring in 1898.
-A French expedition to Fashoda on the White Nile river sought to gain control of the Upper Nile river basin and thereby exclude Britain from the Sudan.
-The French party and a British-Egyptian force (outnumbering the French by 10 to 1) met on friendly terms, but back in Europe, it became a war scare.
-The British held firm as both empires stood on the verge of war with heated rhetoric on both sides.
+The Fashoda Incident, also known as the Fashoda Crisis (French: Crise de Fachoda), was the climax of imperialist territorial disputes between Britain and France in East Africa, occurring between 10 July to 3 November 1898.
+A French expedition to Fashoda on the White Nile sought to gain control of the Upper Nile river basin and thereby exclude Britain from Sudan.
+The French party and a British-Egyptian force (outnumbering the French by 10 to 1) met on friendly terms.
+However, in Europe, it became a war scare.
+Both empires stood on the verge of war with heated rhetoric on both sides.
 Under heavy pressure, the French withdrew, ensuring Anglo-Egyptian control over the area.